Inverurie: Twinning

+The town was officially twinned with the French town Bagnères-de-Bigorre on 15 October 2016.
+This partnership fosters cultural exchanges, particularly through educational initiatives like those involving Inverurie Academy.
+The connection has seen visits from French students, including a notable visit in 2017, when students engaged in various cultural activities, culminating in a ceilidh that celebrated Scottish and French traditions.
+These exchanges encourage language learning and community bonding between the two towns.

+Fiona Peebles was a key figure in this twinning relationship.
+She was instrumental in fostering cultural exchanges, and was involved in initiatives such as student exchanges and community events.
+Both towns mourned her death in 2023, as she had had a lasting impact on their twinning partnership.

 Industry

-Inverurie is a market town, now with a monthly Farmer's Market, with many small shops, businesses and services.
-Its main industries other than service and commerce are agriculture, oil and, until International Paper closed the mill at Thainstone in March 2009, paper manufacture.
+Inverurie is a market town, now with a monthly farmers' market, with many small shops, businesses and services.
+Its main industries other than service and commerce are agriculture and oil.
 The Great North of Scotland Railway constructed its locomotive construction and repair works on a 15 acre site at Inverurie.
 Coombes, a small sweet shop, was famed as being the oldest family-owned business in Scotland until the death of Colin Coombes in 1957 whereupon the business closed.
 The bakery chain JG Ross is headquartered in the town.

-Agriculture continues to be a mainstay of Inverurie's economy, as it has done since the town's inception.
+Agriculture continues to be a mainstay of Inverurie's economy, as it has been since the town's inception.
 The Thainstone Centre, to the south east of the town, is a large livestock market, which rents out commercial units to various agricultural support services, oil industry storage yards and vehicle hire companies.

 A 98,000 sqft retail park opened in June 2009.

 The town is served by Inverurie Hospital.

 Language

 Some Inverurie natives speak the Aberdeenshire Doric dialect of Scots, as well as Scottish English.

-Other notable ethnicities include English, Polish and American.
-The council's 2016 population survey estimated a population of 13,480 of which 90.0% spoke primarily English at home, 4.9% Scots and 1.5% Polish.
+The council's 2016 population survey estimated a population of 13,480 of whom 90.0% spoke primarily English at home, 4.9% Scots and 1.5% Polish.
 However, 51% of residents reported being proficient in the Scots language.

-Historically, Pictish is the ancient language of the area, which can be found in many place names.
+Historically, Pictish was the ancient language of the area, and it can be found in many place names.
 It appears to have been a Brythonic language, but its classification remains uncertain.
 Pictish was eventually replaced by Scottish Gaelic in the area, and evidence of the language is found both in words in the Doric and in place names, such as Inverurie itself.
 The Book of Deer originates from the village of Old Deer, a few miles to the north east.